splunk/observability-workshop/docs/modules/module1/service_bureau.md

    Note the Email all members, This mean all memebers n theis team will recieve an email with the Alert information, regrdless of the alert type.
    You can add other recpiens, by  clicking [alert recipient](../images/M1-l7-19.jpg)

-   You can add a  email adress  other then, the team members,  like -alerts@your-company.com-  for example or  send an alert to an other team.
+   You can add a  email adress  other then, the team members,  like _alerts@your-company.com_  for example or  send an alert to an other team.

    However if you click on the link **Configure separate notification tiers for different severity alerts**  You can configure every alert level differently.